Ron Northcott

+Northcott retired from competitive curling in 1979.

 Ron Northcott was inducted into Canada's Sports Hall of Fame in 1970 and on its formation in 1973, into the Canadian Curling Hall of Fame.
 He was also inducted into the WCF Hall of Fame in 2013.
 In 1976, he was made a Member of the Order of Canada.

+Personal life

+Northcott was married to Gerry McKay, and had two children.
+His paternal grandparents were immigrants from England and Norway.
 In addition to curling, Northcott was also a race horse owner.
+At the time of the 1963 Brier, he worked as an accountant for an oil supply firm.
 At the time of the 1966 Brier, he was an executive with Canadian Mannix Corporation in Calgary.
+After retiring from competitive curling, he worked in marketing tubular steel products to the oil industry.

+Northcott died in Calgary on May 15, 2023, at the age of 87.